tikankika/COSEAQ/Content Generation from Syllabus and National Curriculum - COSEAC C.md

       - Include 3-5 practice questions, problems, or activities to reinforce understanding and assess student learning.
       - Provide clear instructions and explanations for each exercise.

+  # Creating a Chapter Outline
   [Chapter Outline]
-  # Creating a Chapter Outline
-  [Objective]: Develop a clear and concise outline for each chapter to guide the content development process and ensure alignment with the curriculum analysis and learning objectives.
+    # Objective: Develop a clear and concise outline for each chapter to guide the content development process and ensure alignment with the curriculum analysis and learning objectives.
   [Process]:
     1. Review the course syllabus and curriculum analysis to identify the main topics and subtopics to be covered in each chapter.
     2. Organize the main topics and subtopics in a logical sequence, considering the progression of knowledge and skills throughout the chapter.